 District employees shall notify the district when they are arrested for specific criminal offenses, in accordance with this policy’s accompanying regulation.

 The district shall notify students’ parents/guardians when district employees are charged with specific criminal offenses, as required by state law and in accordance with applicable Board policy.

 Personnel addressing health care treatment for behavior issues

 School personnel are prohibited under state law from recommending or requiring the use of psychotropic drugs for students.
 They are also prohibited from testing or requiring testing for a student’s behavior without giving notice to the parent/guardian describing the recommended testing and how any test results will be used and obtaining prior written permission from the student or from the student’s parent/guardian.
-See policy JLDAC.
-School personnel are encouraged to discuss concerns about a student’s behavior with the parent/guardian and such discussions may include a suggestion that the parent/guardian speak with an appropriate health care professional regarding any behavior concerns school personnel may have.
+See the Board’s policy concerning survey, assessment, analysis or evaluation of students.
+School personnel are encouraged to discuss concerns about a student’s behavior with the parent/guardian and such discussions may include a suggestion that the parent/guardian speak with an appropriate health care professional regarding any behavior concerns.

 Revised: December 14, 1993